hewiefreeman/GopherDB/README.md

 # GopherGameDB
-An in memory distributed database for the Gopher Game Server.
+A distributed, in-memory user-account and leaderboard database for the Gopher Game Server.